conversem/server-side-query-fan-out-session-reporting/README.md

-# Server-Side Query Fan-Out Session Reporting
+# Server-Side Query Fan-Out Session monitoring & Reporting

-A research framework for analyzing LLM bot traffic patterns and identifying query fan-out sessions from server-side log data.
+A research framework for **server-side LLM activity tracking**, including our newly introduced **Query Fan-Out Session** tracking methodology.

+📄 **Read the research article:** [The Query Fan-Out Session: Server-side Query Fan-Out Tracking](https://conversem.com/the-query-fan-out-session/)

-## What is Query Fan-Out?
+## What is a Query Fan-Out Session?

-When LLM-powered services (like ChatGPT, Perplexity, or Claude) process user queries, they often make multiple rapid requests to gather information.
-These "fan-out" patterns appear as bursts of requests within milliseconds of each other.
-This framework:
+A **Query Fan-Out Session** is a bundle of web requests from an LLM chat assistant that originated from a single user question.
+When LLM-powered services (like ChatGPT, Perplexity, or Claude) process user queries, they fan out multiple rapid requests to gather information—often 4-5 requests within 10-20ms from a single user question.
+By detecting these bursts, we can group requests into meaningful sessions that represent actual user interactions.

+**Key research findings:**
+- Most common gap between requests: **9ms**
+- 84% of request gaps: **≤ 20ms**
+- Optimal bundling window: **100ms** (91%+ sessions maintain high thematic coherence)

+This framework allows you to reproduce the research and apply it to your own server logs:

 1. **Ingests** Cloudflare logs via the Logpull API
 2. **Identifies** request bundles using temporal and semantic analysis